blogtitle/blogsources/content/post/web-security-2-xss.md

 If the first escaping wouldn't have been performed a string like `"; evilCode(); var b = "` would have executed `evilCode`.

 This might seem trivial but there are some complicated cases where escaping might not be intuitive, like inside `style` blocks or HTML attributes (where escaping depends on the attribute key).
 Currently the standard library supports 16 different escaping functions and it goes through 24 different possible valid states and contexts while parsing the templates.
-It is very well designed and has only very minor known issues.
-I advise against trying to do this by hand or re-implementing this logic yourself.
-For Go 1.13 as long as you don't interpolate data in [a html tag name](https://github.com/golang/go/issues/19669)(and why would you?) or [a JavaScript template literal](https://github.com/golang/go/issues/9200)(you shouldn't use two templates together anyways) your app should be in a pretty good shape.
+It is very well designed and has only very minor known issues. **I advise against trying to do this by hand or re-implementing this logic yourself**.
+For Go 1.13 as long as you don't interpolate data in [a html tag name](https://github.com/golang/go/issues/19669) (and why would you?) or [a JavaScript template literal](https://github.com/golang/go/issues/9200) (you shouldn't use two templates together anyways) your app should be in a pretty good shape.

 Moreover all widespread open-source libraries that I found in the wild for Go and Rust **do not** perform contextual auto-escaping so keep in mind that if you want to use a template that is not `html/template` **you are putting yourself at risk**.
 On this topic I can only suggest to stick to the standard library to stay safe.